Get ready to make your orchids work for you by designing a professional-looking orchid display.

 Orchid Centerpiece with Kokedama in Glass

 This orchid kokedama centerpiece displayed in a trifle dish looks great from every angle.
-The slender orchid and glass container does not impede guests from seeing each other across the table.
+The slender orchid and glass container do not impede guests from seeing each other across the table.

 Orchid Centerpiece: Tray with Orchids and Air Plants